peiche/cover/README.txt

 - Added Customizer option to change link color.
 - Added support for the Color Posts plugin to set the header color based on post images.
 (Please note that Color Posts requires Jetpack to function.)
 - Added TGM Plugin Activation class to suggest Aesop Story Engine.
-- Added caption styles for Aesop Story Engine image gallery types (Grid, Thumbnail, Sequence, Photoset, Parallax)
+- Added caption styles for Aesop Story Engine image gallery types (Grid, Thumbnail, Sequence, Photoset, Parallax).
+- Added styles for Aesop Story Engine to darken the image behind the text in the chapter component, similar to the header.
+- Added background image for sticky posts in The Loop.

 1.4.0
 - Jetpack's Infinite Scrolling module now detects whether or not the footer social menu is present.